Bernie Guindon: Third term as national president

 By the 1980s, Satan's Choice had moved into selling cocaine and a pipeline was opened to move cocaine from Toronto to Alberta, where many oil workers used cocaine to ease the tedium of their jobs.
 Guindon remained close to a number of other gangster-boxers such as Eddie Melo and Howard "Baldy" Chard, the chief enforcer for Johnny Papalia of Hamilton.
 Guindon's teenage daughter Shannan found it difficult to be his child as she complained that nearly everyone in south Oshawa seemed to have some story about her father.
 A particular issue for Shannan was the large number of women she kept meeting who –unaware of her paternity – proudly talked about having "wild sex" with her father.
 Shannan Guindon ultimately felt the need to leave Oshawa to stop living in her father's shadow.
 Guindon tried his hand at a number of legitimate occupations such as manufacturing custom-built motorcycles and leatherwork.
-Guindon was a perfectionist when it came to custom-building, and found that most people were unwilling to pay for his expensive services whether it be with leather wallets or motorcycles, as consumers preferred to buy the cheaper items manufactured in factories.
+Guindon was a perfectionist when it came to custom building, and found that most people were unwilling to pay for his expensive services whether it be with leather wallets or motorcycles, as consumers preferred to buy the cheaper items manufactured in factories.
+Guindon complained that the quality of Satan's Choice bikers in the 1980s had vastly declined since the 1970s and 1960s, saying that Satan's Choice needed more members like Lorne Campbell, the president of the Oshawa chapter, and David Hoffman, the treasurer of the Kitchener chapter, who felt had the necessary "balls" to live up to his standards of toughness.
+Guindon claimed that if Satan's Choice had more members such as Hoffman and Campbell and fewer such as McEwen, it would still been the largest biker gang in Canada.